fturhan/maze/README.md

 Step to reproduce to set up the server:

-1. clone this repo
+1. clone this repo and go into it

-`git clone git@github.com:fturhan/maze.git`
+- `git clone git@github.com:fturhan/maze.git`

+- `cd maze`

 2. create a virtualenv